About the Journal

 - To declare any real or apparent conflicting or competing interest at any stage during the publication process that could be considered or viewed as exerting an undue influence on his/her duties.

-- To alert HSD in case if a significant error in their publication is identified and correct any errors prior or subsequent to publication of their work.
+- To alert HSD in case a significant error in their publication is identified and provide retraction or correction of any mistake prior or after publication of their work.

 - The journal and the publisher shall ensure that good practice is maintained to the standards outlined above.